mkdirprince/useFFmpeg/README.md

 # useFFmpeg - React Hook for File Transcoding with FFmpeg

-`useFFmpeg` is a custom React hook designed to facilitate loading and transcoding media files using FFmpeg.
-This hook provides an easy way to load the FFmpeg library, manage the loading state, and transcode files into different formats, all from within a React application.
+`useFFmpeg` is a custom React hook designed to facilitate loading and transcoding media files using [ffmpeg.wasm](https://ffmpegwasm.netlify.app).
+This hook provides an easy way to load the ffmpeg library, manage the loading state, and transcode media files into different formats, all from within a React application.

 ## Features